LiteracyBridge/dashboard-core/README.md

     mvn clean install

-will build the project cleanly, run all the unit tests and
+will build the project cleanly and run all the unit tests.

 ### Configuring ###